 Consider asking a realtor about the local real estate market.
 Is it a hot market?
 If so, you'll likely need to move quickly.
 Or is it a buyer's market, meaning you can offer less than the asking price?.

-You can also ask your realtor to give you an idea of what they think the property is worth by providing comparables to similar homes in the area that have recently sold.
+You can also ask your realtor to give you an idea of what they think the property is worth by comparing it to similar homes nearby that have recently sold.
 When formulating your offer, you should also think about:

 The quality and characteristics of the home

 Any price changes